 Actually made it: Hunter only.

-Excuses: Reports came out that stated that the Celtics really liked Sweetney, and tried to find a way to keep him on the roster, but they eventually decided that he wasn't worth eating someone else's guaranteed money for.
-And they're right.
-If ever Sweetney gets it together, loses all the weight and finds mentor that gets him to dedicate himself in ways he's never done before, some team will have themselves a frigne starter/quality backup, the kind of player that shouldn't be readily available.
-But it's not happened yet.
-Not even close.
+Excuses: Reports came out that stated that the Celtics really liked Sweetney, and tried to find a way to keep him on the roster, but they eventually decided that he wasn’t worth eating someone else’s guaranteed money for.
+And they’re probably right.
+If ever Sweetney gets it together, loses all the weight and finds a mentor that gets him to dedicate himself to the game, some team will have themselves a fringe starter/quality backup, the kind of player that shouldn’t be readily available.
+But it’s not happened yet.

 Excuses: When I said “neither,” I was referring to Anderson and Graham, and hadn’t factored in Jefferson.
 I should have done, really, especially after the Bobcats signed Ronald Murray.
 Why they want Stephen Graham, I don’t know; they already have enough small forward options, and Graham will do no better of a job masquerading as a power forward than the rest of them.
 But at the very least, he’s the most talented of the bunch.